P.O. Box 385, 2000 Simcoe Street North

 9. Proven track record of life-long learning.

-10. Demonstrated ability to work effectively with a variety of internal and external stakeholders including students, faculty, support staff, administrators and community stakeholders.
+10. Demonstrated ability to work effectively with a variety of internal and external stakeholders including students, professors, support staff, administrators and community stakeholders.

 11. Understanding of the Ontario college system.